 Any cloud provider’s SLA should be carefully reviewed by both IT professionals who know what level of service their deployment requires and attorneys who can identify potential concerns and liabilities.
 A good SLA will stipulate what recourse is available if services are disrupted or data is compromised, leaving nothing to chance for organizations looking to implement guard against hybrid cloud vulnerabilities.

-Education and training is the best protection against this threat.
+Education and training is the best protection against many cloud security challenges associated with human error.
 Many employees might not understand the nature of a hybrid cloud model, making it more likely that they’ll engage in behaviors that could compromise the network.
 While they may not need to know the particulars about how it works, simply making them aware of potential risks and establishing clear guidelines for accessing data can go a long way toward eliminating the variable of human error.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.